United States Bicentennial: Other

+In the summer of 1976, the city of South Bend, Indiana, embarked on a unique project to commemorate the United States Bicentennial: painting its fire hydrants in vibrant colors and patriotic designs.
+Over four decades later, many of South Bend's painted fire hydrants still stand as reminders of America's Bicentennial celebration.

+Bell Telephone Company commissioned Stanley Meltzoff to create a cover for its 1976 directory to commemorate both the Bicentennial and the centennial of the invention of the telephone.
+Based on Norman Rockwell's The Gossips, Meltzoff depicted America's great historic and iconic figures using the telephone.
+It became the biggest selling directory in Bell's history.

 Many national railroads and shortlines painted locomotives or rolling stock in patriotic color schemes, typically numbered 1776 or 1976, and model railroad manufacturers quickly released bicentennial locomotives which were popular among children and adults.
 Many military units marked aircraft with special designs in honor of the Bicentennial.

-John Warner, later U.S. Senator from Virginia, served as ARBA director.
+John Warner served as ARBA director.

 The New Jersey Lottery operated a special "Bicentennial Lottery" in which the winner received $1,776 per week (before taxes) for 20 years (a total of $1,847,040).